watergy/waterfall/README.md

 # waterfall

+> Jump to the bottom if you want to learn how to contribute!
 ### What is this?
 Waterfall is a system or protocol that strings together webrtc connections to achieve scaled live streaming sessions without the use of a centralized SFU server.